Parts Degreasing by the Million

 Typical products range from tiny precision pins and sockets up to 32mm diameter components in all materials.
 The electronics industry is a speciality of Tenable Screw, machining shells and pins for a huge range of electrical connectors.
 Terminals and screw assemblies are also produced in their millions to suit most electrical or electronic applications.
 Batch sizes at this ISO 9002 accredited company range from 1000 up to millions.
 Other prominent industries served to include automotive, aerospace and medical.

-The Pero V1 works at full tilt across a single day shift at the company’s Marlborough site in Wiltshire.
+The Solvent degreaser works at full tilt across a single day shift at the company’s Marlborough site in Wiltshire.
 It is used for parts degreasing across Tenable Screw’s part size range.
 Each basket can be loaded up to 80kg – the V1 is able to process 6-10 basket loads per hour depending on the selected cycle.

 “This is a significant investment for us,” states Simon Schlaefli, managing director.
 “The V1 was the most practical and suitable choice for our application available on the market.
 Whilst we have bought the machine in order to comply with the SER, ultimately our customers will benefit.
 Providing customers with a good presentation of parts is undoubtedly an increasingly important factor.
 Today all customers expect components to be super clean.”